seygorin/graphiql-app/README.md

 ### How to start

-1. Clone the repo - run command in CLI `https://github.com/KsushaSher/graphiql-app.git`
+1. Clone the repo - run command in CLI `git clone https://github.com/KsushaSher/graphiql-app.git`

 2. Move to the root folder of the app - run command in CLI `cd graphiql-app`